 Sonja Ardoin, Ph.D.

 Sonja Ardoin, Ph.D. is a learner, educator, facilitator, and author.
-Proud of her hometown of Vidrine, Louisiana, her working class, Cajun roots, and her first-generation college student to PhD journey, Sonja holds degrees from LSU, Florida State, and NC State.
+Proud of her rural hometown of Vidrine, Louisiana, her working-class, Cajun roots, and her first-generation college student to PhD journey, Sonja holds degrees from LSU, Florida State, and NC State.
 She considers herself a scholar-practitioner of higher education; she served as an administrator for 10 years before shifting to the faculty in 2015.
+She currently serves as an associate professor in the student affairs administration program at Appalachian State University.
 Sonja studies social class identity, college access and success for rural and first-generation college students, student and women’s leadership, and career preparation and pathways in higher education and student affairs.
-She also stays engaged in the higher education field through presenting, facilitating, and volunteering with national organizations such as ASHE, NASPA, ACPA, LeaderShape, and AFLV, among others.
-Learn more about Sonja at www.sonjaardoin.com.
+Sonja stays engaged in the broader field through ACPA, AFLV, ASHE, the Center for First-generation Student Success, NASPA, and several journal editorial boards.
+She enjoys books, traveling, music, sports, laughing, and spending time with her husband and pup.
+Learn more about Sonja's work at www.sonjaardoin.com.

 Speaker Travels From

 Sonja is available for virtual engagements!
 Contact us today.

 Learn a five-step process to welcome first-gen. college students to campus and assist them to graduation, including terms, barriers, and supports.

 Recognize how higher ed lingo and acronyms can create barriers for first-gen students and families and learn how to recalibrate communication.

 Experience the power of storytelling by learning Sonja’s first-gen story, hearing the success stories of others, and sharing parts of your own story.

 |First-gen is Not My Only Identity: Recognizing Intersections

 Bust the myth that being first-gen is a monolithic experience by exploring how identity intersections create unique first-gen perspectives.